 Choosing the right graduate program takes time and can require some work.
 Here are some tips to help you navigate the application process along with some answers to frequently asked questions.
 Note that the deadline is January 15.
 (Late applications may be considered but funding could be limited.)
 If you have a specific question about the different graduate streams offered by the Department of History, please contact the Graduate administrator.

 - How do I go about applying to a graduate program in History?

-Apply on-line at https://graduate.carleton.ca/apply-online/ to create an account and follow the steps and instructions outlined.
+Apply on-line at https://graduate.carleton.ca/apply-online/ to create a Carleton360 account and follow the steps and instructions outlined.
 Carleton will email you instructions on how to access Carleton Central (where your application information is stored).
 Your Carleton User ID is used to access Carleton Central, and will be assigned to you via email.
 Note that it may take 1-3 business days after processing the application fee to receive this email.